dgryski/go-perfbook/performance.md

 ### Data Changes

 Changing your data means either adding to or altering the representation of the data you're processing.

-(Some of these rely on changing the O() associated with different aspects of the data structure.)
+From a performance perspective, some of these will end up changing the O() associated with different aspects of the data structure.

 Ideas for augmenting your data structure: